cosmos/ibc/papers/2020-05/src/structure.md

 &nbsp;

 The network layer and relayer processes may behave in arbitrary ways, dropping, reordering, or duplicating packets, purposely attempting to send invalid transactions, or otherwise acting in a Byzantine fashion, without compromising the safety or liveness of IBC.
-This is achieved by assigning a sequence number to each packet sent over an IBC channel, which is checked by the IBC handler (the part of the state machine implementing the IBC protocol) on the receiving chain, and providing a method for the sending chain to check that the receiving chain has in fact received and handled a packet before sending more packets or taking further action.
+This is achieved by assigning a sequence number to each packet sent over an IBC channel, which is checked by the IBC handler (the part of the ledger implementing the IBC protocol) on the receiving chain, and providing a method for the sending chain to check that the receiving chain has in fact received and handled a packet before sending more packets or taking further action.
 Cryptographic commitments are used to prevent datagram forgery: the sending chain commits to outgoing packets, and the receiving chain checks these commitments, so datagrams altered in transit by a relayer will be rejected.
 IBC also supports unordered channels, which do not enforce ordering of packet receives relative to sends but still enforce exactly-once delivery.

 \vspace{3mm}